ah-cog/budgeted-machine-learning/README.md

 A Bash shell script such as this must be created for each experiment.

-TODO: Describe run scripts that are used to run locally (serial, parallel)

-TODO: Describe command for manually running a specific fold in the experiment

-## CREATING/CONFIGURING AN EXPERIMENT

-TODO: Describe required input data files, how to run generator to produce individual folds
+## Creating and Configuring an Experiment

 To create an experiment, a Bayesian network structure file is required.
-This file will have either the extension *.dne or *.neta.
-Of these two extensions, the extension *.dne should be preferred since it is a text file and can be read and modified easily by humans in a text editor.
-The extension *.neta is a binary file format that is not intended to be viewed or modified in a text editor.
+This file will have either the extension `*.dne` or `*.neta`.
+Of these two extensions, the extension `*.dne` should be preferred since it is a text file and can be read and modified easily by humans in a text editor.
+The extension `*.neta` is a binary file format that is not intended to be viewed or modified in a text editor.

-*.dne or *.neta (this will be downloaded from the web or ) --> Generate

-## AGGREGATING EXPERIMENT RESULTS

-TODO: How results are saved (i.e., according to fold), what is saved, Ruby script for aggregating results, where they must be located (/results/ is recursively read), where the aggregated results will be saved, what is useful for (scripts for plotting)

-## GENERATING PLOTS OF AGGREGATED RESULTS

-TODO: Scripts exist to generate plots using gnuplot, where located, how to run/modify scripts, what is produced

-## ARCHIVING EXPERIMENT RESULTS
+## Archiving Experiment Results

-Because an experiment produced many results files (i.e., output files) in the /results/ directory, it may be desirable to periodically compress and archive all files produced by experiments.
-The BLBN-EF has a script file that produces a compressed archive (in tar.gz format) of the /results/ directory and all subdirectories that preserves the directory hierarchy and all file permissions.
+Because an experiment produced many results files (i.e., output files) in the `/results/` directory, it may be desirable to periodically compress and archive all files produced by experiments.
+The BLBN-EF has a script file that produces a compressed archive (in tar.gz format) of the `/results/` directory and all subdirectories that preserves the directory hierarchy and all file permissions.
 To execute this script, run the following command: